 The thinning method decreases the density of living branches.
 It allows air and sunlight to reach the inner parts of the plant.
 This can be done on plants with a large volume of branches and leaves.

 This pruning method provides vertical clearance for buildings, vehicles, and pedestrians.
 In this method, the lower branches of a tree or plant will be removed.
 It is commonly used to prune trees in commercial and residential areas.

 1. Use the Right Pruning Tool

 The right assortment of secateurs and loppers will help make clean cuts that won’t easily get infected.
 Bypass secateurs are preferred by most professional arborists for stems up to finger-thickness.
 For thicker and tougher stems, long-handled loppers that have up to 3cm in diameter are recommended.
 And, for even thicker branches, a pruning saw will come in handy.

 Additionally, practice proper tools maintenance.
-A badly used tool will not ensure a job correctly done.
+A badly used tool will not ensure a job is correctly done.
 Keep the blades of secateurs and loppers sharp and clean by wiping off any sap and debris after every use.
 Then, apply oil to avoid rust development.
 To sharpen secateurs, use a fine file regularly.
 Spraying an organic disinfectant will also be useful in preventing disease transmission.

 2. Cut at the Correct Distance

 Proper cuts are done just above the buds, but not too close to risk any damage.
 Cutting too far above it will also be dangerous because water could be trapped in the stub and lead to rotting.
 Cut at a distance above the bud approximately a quarter of the thickness of the stem.

 45° is the ideal cutting angle so that the top of the cut slants away from the bud and toward where the bud is pointing.
 This minimises the rotting of any excess tissue and helps the top of the stem eliminate water to avoid it from reaching the delicate bud.